jazzcrazed/jazzcrazed.github.io/contents/articles/2014-03-30-migrating-to-wintersmith-part-1.md

 At this point, I have a working Wintersmith blog with all of the posts of my old Jekyll one, accessible at the same urls as the original.
 If I wanted, I could just run `$ wintersmith build`, take the resulting output of `/build/*` and replace my repo with its contents, push up to `master` and be done.

-But as much as I actually really like the default templates that come with Wintersmith -- in many ways, I prefer them to my own -- I wasn't prepared to get rid of my old design, if only to give me an excuse to dig in even deeper into using Wintersmith and a Node-driven blog.
+But as much as I actually really like the default templates that come with Wintersmith -- in many ways, I prefer them to my own -- I wasn't prepared to get rid of my old design.
+If nothing else, it gives me an excuse to dig in even deeper into using Wintersmith and a Node-driven blog.

 So in my next post, I'll go a layer up and talk about migrating my Jekyll blog's layout templates and stylesheets, which comes with the added bonus of setting up [Compass](http://compass-style.org) -- not a default part of Wintersmith.